jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 | extend Application= replace('"', '', Application)
 | summarize BlockedURls = make_list(RemoteUrl) by Application
 ```
-The MDA Apps can be found in MDE IOC by filtering on "Application", this is available from Settings > Endpoints > Indicators
+The MDA Apps can be found in MDE IOC by filtering on "Application", this is available from Settings > Endpoints > Indicators.
+Note that Sanctioned applications will NOT create an allow indicator.

 ![image](https://github.com/user-attachments/assets/aad7f79c-b51f-421d-b182-aa7bcb7fc1e9)